kwanhur/lua-resty-orderedtable/README.md

 ============

 You can install it with [opm](https://github.com/openresty/opm#readme).
-Just like that: opm install Kwanhur/lua-resty-orderedtable
+Just like that: opm install kwanhur/lua-resty-orderedtable

 [Back to TOC](#table-of-contents)

 Authors
 =======

-Kwanhur <huang_hua2012@163.com>, VIPS Inc.
+kwanhur <huang_hua2012@163.com>, VIPS Inc.

 [Back to TOC](#table-of-contents)